The Cheeky Monkey Media Blog

 The Yoast SEO for Drupal module lets you select a focus keyword for a page, then it analyzes the page for usage of that keyword.
 It lets you know where you should add it (like in the title tag and H1) and if you’ve used it too many times (i.e. “keyword stuffing”).

 This module is helpful if you’re not sure how to optimize pages.
 Looks like it lists some helpful on-page tactics in the module.
 The only thing I question is that the keyword minimum is 300 words.
-Which is great if your goal is to avoid thin content.
+This is great if your goal is to avoid thin content.
 However, if your goal is to rank in search results, then 300 words will likely not see you ranking for anything.

 If you’re an SEO that knows what they are doing, then the Metatag plugin is all that you need.